Cray-HPE/docs-csm/operations/system_layout_service/Add_Liquid-Cooled_Cabinets_To_SLS.md

     Writing updated SLS state to sls_dump.json
     ```

-    **Note** if adding more than one cabinet and contiguous NIDs are desired the value of the `Next available NID 2280` can be used as the value to the `--start-nid` argument when adding the next cabinet.
+    **Note**: If adding more than one cabinet and contiguous NIDs are desired, the value of the `Next available NID 2280` can be used as the value for the `--start-nid` argument when adding the next cabinet.

     Possible Errors:
     | Problem                        | Error Message                                                         | Resolution |